 A few thoughts, then, from an Advent series I vlogged last year on preparing our hearts to meet the challenge.
 Pour a cup of coffee, set the calendar and to-do list aside, and join me.

 P.S.
 One thing I’m doing to help me focus more intentionally is using Advent-oriented devotional books during my quiet times.
 I just started reading Liz Curtis Higgs’ The Women of Christmas: Experience the Season Afresh with Elizabeth, Mary, and Anna.
 My friend Dena has also written a great one that has short, hope-filled devotions for each day of December: Lighten the Darkness: An Advent Journey Through Hope.
-Check both of them out at the affiliate links above or add your own suggestions for Advent devotionals in the comments section.
+Check both of them out or add your own suggestions for Advent devotionals in the comments section.